History of the Golden State Warriors: 1997–2009: Wilderness years

-2006–2007: "We Believe" season
+2006–07: The "We Believe" era

 Entering the 2006–07 season, the Warriors held the active record (12) for the most consecutive seasons without a playoff appearance (see Active NBA non-playoff appearance streaks).
 The 2006–07 season brought new hope to the Warriors and the Warriors faithful.
 Fans hoped that the Warriors will eventually find themselves among the NBA's elite with Don Nelson leading a healthy Baron Davis, an ever-improving Jason Richardson, and future stars Monta Ellis and Andris Biedriņš.

 On January 17, 2007, Golden State traded Troy Murphy, Mike Dunleavy Jr., Ike Diogu, and Keith McLeod to the Indiana Pacers for forward Al Harrington, forward/guard Stephen Jackson, guard Šarūnas Jasikevičius, and forward Josh Powell.
 Many Warriors fans praised general manager Chris Mullin for the trade for getting rid of considerable financial burdens in Dunleavy and Murphy.
 The Warriors now sought to "run and gun" their way to the playoffs with a more athletic and talented team.
 On January 24, the Warriors won their first game with their revamped roster, with encouraging play from Monta Ellis, Al Harrington, and Baron Davis against the New Jersey Nets, ending dramatically on a buzzer beater from Ellis.

 On March 4, 2007, the Warriors suffered a 107–106 loss in Washington handing them their 6th straight loss when Gilbert Arenas hit a technical free throw with less than one second remaining.
 The loss dropped them to 26–35, a hole inspiring the squad to a point of total determination.

 March 4, 2007 marked the turning point in the Warriors season.
 The Warriors closed out the regular season (42–40) with a 16–5 ending run.
 During the run, they beat Eastern top seed Detroit Pistons 111–93, snapping their 6-game losing streak and notching their first win on the tail end of a back-to-back.
 The Warriors also ended the Dallas Mavericks' 17-game win streak with five players recording double digits.
 "We Believe" became the Warriors' slogan for the last couple months of the season and the playoffs.